-The most exciting thing to me as a dermatologist, in fact one of the reasons that I became a dermatologist, is you can see this organ, it’s health and it’s illness.
-Everyone can see our skin, it is part of how we present to the world.
+The most exciting thing to me as a dermatologist, in fact one of the reasons that I became a dermatologist is that you can see this organ, can see it’s health and can see it’s illness.
+Because everyone can see our skin it is part of how we present to the world.
 It can be a part of what makes up our self-esteem.
-Skin is part of how people judge us, and they do judge us.
+And it is part of how people judge us, and they do judge us.

-Now assuming your skin is normal (free of disease) why should you care about “skin care?”
-Well there are shades of healthy skin, dry, oily, aged, sun damaged, irritated, sensitive, red, blotchy, spotty and saggy.
-The entire aesthetic industry has grown around the idea that non-diseased skin can be healthier and look better with proper care.
+Now assuming that your skin is normal (free of disease) why should you care about “skin care”.
+Well there are shades of healthy skin, dry, oily, aged, sundamaged, irritated, sensitive, red, blotchy, spotty and saggy.
+The entire aesthetic industry has grown around the idea that non diseased skin can be healthier and look better with proper care.

-Back in the day moisturizers ruled, no science, no long term results.
-People bought them because they made the skin feel better and plumped up fine lines, as long as you kept the lotion or cream on your skin.
-Stop using it and within hours the effect disappeared.
+Back in the day moisturizers ruled, no science, no long term results, people bought them because they made the skin feel better and plumped up fine lines, as long as you kept the lotion or cream on your skin.
+Stop using and within hours the effect disappeared.

-Here are some facts: average hours in front of a screen- 10 hours, average number of hours per day on social media- 2.15, average times you check your phone a day- 46.
-If you are honest, I bet many of us are in front of a computer, tablet, phone, watch, old fashioned TV even more than that.
+Here are some facts: average hours in front of a screen: 10 hours, average number of hours per day on social media: 2.15, average times you check your phone a day: 46.
+If you are honest I bet many of us are in front of a computer, tablet, phone, watch, old fashioned TV even more than that.
 What is the danger?
 BLUE LIGHT!
-It is the blue light emitted from these devices that is bad.
+It is the blue light that is emitted from these devices that is bad.

 Blue light breaks down molecules creating destructive free radicals that run around destroying your skin.
 We used to think that it was the sun that did that (and it does) and then pollution was identified as a culprit, and then just stress in general.
 Now add to the list visible light, particularly the color blue.